 A pipeline system for the supply of aviation fuel to various national and international airports runs right through the Netherlands.
 Some of these pipelines have reached the end of their life cycle and need to be replaced.
-Brownline was commissioned by contractor Visser & Smit Hanab to survey four drill jobs for this replacement operation in the Dutch region of Vlijmen and 's Hertogenbosch.
+In the summer of 2021, Brownline was commissioned by contractor Visser & Smit Hanab to survey four drill jobs for this replacement operation in the Dutch region of Vlijmen and 's Hertogenbosch.

 Many pipelines can be found in the Dutch soil, for example for drinking water and wastewater, electricity and natural gas.
 In addition to these national pipelines, there is also another pipeline network, which is part of the Central European Pipeline System.
 The CEPS is a cross-border network of pipelines in Belgium, Luxembourg, Germany and France, which supplies military and civilian customers such as airports in these countries with aviation fuel.
 The system was set up in the 1950s in collaboration with NATO.
 The Dutch part of the system consists of 550 kilometers of pipelines, connected to one central depot and two auxiliary depots.
 Each year 4.5 billion liters of fuel is pumped through this network.
 The Department of Defense Pipeline Organization (DPO) performs maintenance.
 They carry out strict security checks on a daily basis and this has shown that part of the network needs to be replaced.